 where is geocentric latitude, is geodetic latitude, - semi-major axis of the ellipsoid, - semi-minor axis of the ellipsoid.

 To summarize, to calculate the distance, we should do the following:

 - Calculate geocentric latitude at each point

-- Convert spherical coordinates of each point to cartesian coordinates, that is, from calculated radius, geocentric latitude and longitude to x,y,z.
+- Convert spherical coordinates of each point to cartesian coordinates, from calculated radius, geocentric latitude, and longitude to x,y,z.

 - Calculate distance using Euclidean distance formula

 - • Earth Radius by Latitude (WGS 84)

 - • Distance across the surface vs distance through the Earth

 - • Course angles and distance between the two points on the orthodrome(great circle)

 - • Course angle and the distance between the two points on loxodrome (rhumb line).